 Quads: To increase flexibility and reduce tension in the quads, try Child’s Pose and the Crescent Lunge.

-Calves: To do the same in the calves, try Pyramid Pose and Thunderbolt Pose (with a rolled towel placed behind the knees).
+Calves: To increase flexibility and reduce tension in the calves, try Pyramid Pose and Thunderbolt Pose (with a rolled towel placed behind the knees).

-Pranayama is Sanskrit for two words: “life force” (prana) and “expansion” (ayama).
+Pranayama is Sanskrit for two words: “life force” (Prana) and “expansion” (Ayama).
 Breath control through pranayama is an integral part of the yoga practice.

 Chakra means “circle” or “spinning wheel.”
 We each have seven chakras that run the length of our spine and make up our main energy channel.

 Drishti means “focused gaze.”
 It is a means for developing your discipline and concentration during yoga.
-There are nine drishtis in Ashtanga yoga, each with its own focus.
+There are nine drishtis in Ashtanga yoga, each with its focus.

 Namaste means “I bow to you.”
 It is a common greeting used at the beginning and end of yoga class.

-Technological advancements have made online yoga learning a wonderful option for many practitioners.
-Taking part in online yoga classes with an experienced and certified yoga instructor is not only convenient but also affordable.
-Often more comfortable than heading to a physical brick-and-mortar studio.
+Technological advancements have made online yoga learning a fantastic option for many practitioners.
+Taking part in online yoga classes with an experienced and certified yoga instructor is convenient, affordable, and often more comfortable than heading to a physical brick-and-mortar studio.
 Likewise, private yoga lessons can help you hone your abilities and improve all aspects of your practice at a much faster rate.

 Here’s how all groups can benefit from yoga: